evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 ## End-to-end integration
 * features/integration.feature defines all client tests
 * These have been implemented using behave
+* On the testing machine: ```pip install behave```
+* Add the testing machine's public key to the service API system's .ssh/authorized_keys file
+* Configure the IPs and username in features/steps/integration.py
 * Run the test suite using:
 ```
 source venv/bin/activate